-CFR Title 33, Subpart A to Part 117 (33 CFR 117.1-17.49) regulate general operation of all drawbridges across navigable U.S. waters.
-The Code addresses general duties of the bridge tender, signals to request openings, radiotelephone installation, operations during repair or maintenance, closure for natural disasters, etc. 33 CFR 117.147 specifically regulates operation of our drawbridges.
+CFR Title 33, Subpart A to Part 117 (33 CFR 117.1-117.49) regulate general operation of all drawbridges across navigable U.S. waters.
+The Code addresses general duties of the bridge tender, signals to request openings, radiotelephone installation, operations during repair or maintenance, closure for natural disasters, etc. 33 CFR 117.147 specifically regulates operation of the Henry Ford Ave (Badger) drawbridge.
 Page 3 of this chapter is a U.S. Coast Guard "Report of Delay at Drawbridge" form which may be forwarded to USCG D11(dpw) Bridge Administration if needed.
 To summarize: